Partnership Writing Primer

 In other words, your child wants to share thoughts and ideas through writing but original writing does not reflect the mind-life or verbal fluency.
 This is often seen in nine and ten year olds but don’t be governed by age range.
 Focus instead on the description and match it to your child.

-I think my child is in the Partnership Writing stage.
+My child is in the Partnership Writing stage.
 Now what?

 3) See Partnership Writing in action